adamboerema/polymertutorial/README.md

 		gifn-feed.html
 		index.html

 First let's open up the index.html file and setup our html to display the polymer component.
-Here is all of the html needed to use a simple component
+Here is all of the html needed to use a simple component.

 	<!doctype html>
 	<html>